CiscoSystems/puppet-openstack/README.dev.md

   The OpenStack Nodes are required to be deployed in a very specific order.
   For the time being, you need to perform multiple puppet runs for most Nodes to deploy properly.
-The following is the order in which the nodes should be deployed:
+The following is the order in which the nodes should be deployed.
+  Preface commands with **sudo** if you are not the root user:

  * **HAproxy Nodes**: Make sure the haproxy/keepalived services are running and the config files look good before proceeding.
 It is also very important